Microbiology and Immunology

-The faculty coordinator instructs the student on the regulations of the course and assists in initiating and preparing the proposal.
+The graduate advisor will instruct the student on the regulations of the course.
 The student should submit a report which presents the hypothesis, experimental strategy and specific aims for the proposal to the examination committee by mid-semester.
 The proposal must consist of the student's original ideas and is expected to significantly extend scientific knowledge in the chosen research area if the proposed experiments were conducted.
-The proposal should be unrelated to any previous research performed by the student and unrelated to any research currently being pursued in the major professor's laboratory.
+The student may write his/her grant on the current or proposed dissertation research.
 The committee must approve this summary of the research proposal.

 If the proposal and defense are satisfactory, the committee will recommend that the student be advanced to candidacy.
 Two attempts to successfully complete Grant Writing (BMSC 6310) will be allowed.
 Failure to pass Grant Writing (BMSC 6310) will result in dismissal from the doctoral program.
 In this case, a student may be allowed to complete the requirements for a Master of Science degree.